-Rusty Irving has been the Digital Twin Platform Leader and Chief Engineer at GE Research since January 2016.
-In this capacity, he oversees the development of Digital Twin technology.
+Rusty Irving has very recently retired as the Digital Twin Platform Leader and Chief Engineer at GE Research.
+A position he held since January 2016.
+In this capacity, he oversaw the development of Digital Twin technology.
 It is one of GE’s newest products as featured in the company’s 2015 and 2016 annual reports.

 Previous to this Rusty was the Services Technology Leader and Chief Engineer at GE Research.
 In this role he was responsible for the > $50M in service technology projects at GRC.
 These projects spanned inspection, repair, sensing systems, monitoring, diagnostics, prognostics, and lifing.
 He shaped the vision and roadmap for service technology capabilities in the company by analyzing the competitive landscape and communicating its implications for the businesses.
 Leading up to this Rusty had been in successive engineering roles of increasing technical contribution and organizational leadership.